junhual8136/sep11-freedom-project/tool/learning-log.md

 * Continued to learn the basicas of object oriented programming.
     * learned constructor and factory functions
     * `for in` and `for of` loops

+12/17/2023
+* Messed around with tilemaps and sprite loading
 <!--
 * Links you used today (websites, videos, etc)
 * Things you tried, progress you made, etc